hotwired/turbo-ios/Docs/PathConfiguration.md

 Turbo.config.pathConfiguration.matchQuery = true
 ```

-To ensure the order of query items don't effect matching, a wildcard `.*` before and after the match is recommended, like so:
+To ensure the order of query string parameters don't affect matching, a wildcard `.*` before and after the match is recommended, like so:

 ```
 {